Nervous System Disorders

 Transverse myelitis is inflammation and scarring of the spinal cord that causes pain and weakness in the body.

 A Chiari malformation is a problem in which a part of the brain at the rear of the skull bulges through a normal opening in the skull where it joins the spinal canal.
+Read on to learn more about Chiari malformation type I, the most common type.

 Essential tremor (ET) is a neurological disorder.
 It causes your hands, head, trunk, voice, or legs to shake rhythmically.
 It is often confused with Parkinson disease.
-It is most common in people older than 65.
+It is most common in people older than age 65.

 Huntington disease is a brain disorder that can lead to emotional disturbances, loss of intellectual abilities, and uncontrolled movements.